Author: kenny

 • Bighorn River, Montana — arguably the best winter trout fishing in the US

-• South Platte tailwaters, Colorado — year-round on midge hatches
+• South Platte tailwaters, Colorado — year-round fishing on midge hatches

 • White River, Arkansas — exceptional winter fishing in the South